Non-parametric Causal Inference in Dynamic Thresholding Designs: Numerical Experiments

-The first baseline procedure is expected to recover the short-run, partial equilibrium effect (i.e., the one-period RD jump at the threshold), which in this case is given by $\tau_\text{partial eq.}=\tau (c-\mu_0)=1$.
+The first baseline procedure is expected to recover the short-run, partial equilibrium effect (i.e., the one-period RD jump at the threshold), which in this case is given by $\tau_\text{partial eq.}=\theta (c-\mu_0)=1$.
 This parameter can be very different from the marginal policy effect parameter $\tauRD$.
-For example, in Setting 1 (where drift $\delta=0$), we find that for discount factor $\gamma=0.8$, $\tauRD\approx 3$ (obtained using $n=5{,}000{,}000$ monte-carlo simulations), which is three times the partial equilibrium eﬀect.

-The second baseline procedure tries to naively incorporate long-run dynamics by first aggregating all future outcomes and treatment decisions into the net-present quantities $G_{i,0}$ and $H_{i,0}$, and then running a single cross-sectional RD at time $t=0$.
-In the limit, $\wh{\tau}_{\mathrm{RD},\,\text{naive}}(h)$ targets the marginal effect of infinitesimally lowering the threshold at the initial period on discounted outcomes per additional discounted treatment generated by that initial perturbation.
+For example, in Setting 1 with discount factor $\gamma=0.8$, $\tauRD\approx 3$ (three times the partial equilibrium effect).
+The second baseline procedure tries to naively incorporate long-run dynamics by first aggregating all future outcomes and treatment decisions into the net-present quantities $\Gamma_{i,0}^Y$ and $\Gamma_{i,0}^A$, and then running a single cross-sectional RD at time $t=0$.
+In the limit, $\wh{\tau}_{\,\mathrm{RD},\,\text{naive}}(h)$ targets the marginal effect of infinitesimally lowering the threshold at the initial period on discounted outcomes per additional discounted treatment generated by that initial perturbation.
 However, this estimand only uses information from the first time the running variable is near the cutoff and treats the future evolution of $Z_t$ as fixed.
-As a result, this naive long-run LLR generally does not target the dynamic marginal policy effect and can be biased whenever the treatment policy has strong feedback effects on the future state trajectory.
+As a result, this naive long-run LLR generally does not target the dynamic marginal policy effect and can be biased if the treatment policy has strong feedback effects on the future state trajectory.

 The empirical performance of our proposed method, as well as the baseline procedures described above, depends crucially on the choice of the bandwidth $h$ used in the kernel function.
-Here we use the data-driven IK bandwidth \citep{imbens2012optimal}, optimized for the standard LLR (Baeline 1), as the common bandwidth for all methods.
-While this bandwidth choice may not be optimal for our method, it provides a transparent comparison across all candidate approaches.
+Here we use the data-driven IK bandwidth \citep{imbens2012optimal} for both baseline approaches, where for the second baseline we use a single bandwidth for the numerator and the denominator using the fuzzy-RD approach of \citep{imbens2012optimal}.
+The proposed local linear regression \eqref{eq:def-LLR} is run with the data-driven IK-style bandwidth we derive in \ref{app:bandwidth-selection}.
+We also include the \citet{ArmstrongKolesar2020} variant which replaces the standard normal quantile $1.96$ with the critical value $2.18$ to account for worst-case bias over a smoothness class of regression functions.
+We emphasize that this is an ad hoc extension to the conventional confidence intervals, as the theoretical analysis has been established only for the static ($T=0$) case.